vercel/platforms/README.md

 - **Custom domains**: Subdomain and custom domains support with [Edge Functions](https://vercel.com/features/edge-functions) and the [Vercel Domains API](https://domains-api.vercel.app/).
 - **Static generation with ISR**: Performance without sacrificing personalization, by combining [Incremental Static Regeneration](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration) (ISR) and [Middleware](https://vercel.com/docs/concepts/functions/edge-functions#middleware).
 ISR allows you to create new content (with custom domains) on demand without needing to redeploy your application.
+- **AI-powered content creation**: AI powered WYSIWYG editor for a Notion-style writing experience with [Novel](https://novel.sh/) and OpenAI
+- **Personalized content**: With the App Router and Layouts, you can allow customers to set custom fonts, 404 pages, and favicon for their sites.
 - **Uploading custom images**: Allow your customers to upload custom thumbnail images with [Vercel Blob](https://vercel.com/docs/storage/vercel-blob).
-- **Static tweets**: Avoid [Cumulative Layout Shift](https://vercel.com/blog/core-web-vitals) (CLS) from the native Twitter embed by using our [static tweets implementation](https://static-tweets-tailwind.vercel.app/) (supports image, video, gif, poll, retweets, quote retweets, and more).
+- **Static tweets**: Avoid [Cumulative Layout Shift](https://vercel.com/blog/core-web-vitals) (CLS) from the native Twitter embed by using our [static tweets implementation](https://github.com/vercel-labs/react-tweet) (supports image, video, gif, poll, retweets, quote retweets, and more).

 ## Examples of platforms